-Poverty Rates Are Once Again on the Rise in Australia Following Years of Declines
+Australia’s Poverty Rates Are on the Rise Once Again: Report

 The report also reveals insights into rates of employment and trends in mental health.